mengyunye/SPGN/README.md

 # SPGN
-The code will be made available after the publication of the article.
+The source code will be available after the publication of the article.